 Therefore, it is exemplary that God has a purpose for each life and can choose to use anyone.

-Jesus named James and John the “sons of thunder” from the book of Mark 13:7; it is believed that Jesus gave the two brothers the name “sons of thunder” because of the anger John had; he was such temperament.
+Jesus named James and John the “sons of thunder” from the book of Mark 13:7; it is believed that Jesus gave the two brothers the name “sons of thunder” because of John’s anger; he was such temperament.

-During the teachings of Jesus, John was by his side, calmed by His teachings, and seemed to have a change of behavior impacted with positive minds towards other disciples.
+During the teachings of Jesus, John was by his side, calmed by His teachings, and seemed to have a change of behavior impacted with positive minds toward other disciples.

 He molded into a spiritual man of good heart, and goodwill and had the knowledge of understanding above all.